zpgallegos/zavant/docs/architecture/decisions/0021-publish-current-analytical-views.md

 view named `current_<table>` for each projected dataset.
-Every view joins its history table to `current_game_revisions` on `game_pk` and `source_revision_id`, uses an explicit column list, and excludes revision, projection-run, contract-version, and raw-object lineage fields.
+Every view joins its history table to `current_game_revisions` on `game_pk` and `source_revision_id`, uses an explicit column list, and excludes revision, projection-run, contract-version, and raw-object lineage fields by default.

 The dbt source names remain the business dataset names but use `identifier` to resolve to these physical views.
-Staging and downstream models therefore use business grains such as `(game_pk, at_bat_index)` and never select the revision pointer. `current_games` additionally exposes `reconciled_at` only for source freshness evaluation.
+Staging and downstream models therefore use business grains such as `(game_pk, at_bat_index)` and never select the revision pointer. `current_games` additionally exposes `reconciled_at` for source freshness evaluation and `source_revision_id` as game-level lineage.
+The revision identifier is stable while a game continues to point at the same raw revision, allowing dbt to incrementally replace complete games while keeping it out of business keys and grains. `reconciled_at` retains its original job-reconciliation semantics.

 View publication must succeed before Glue advances `current_game_revisions`.
 The views are logical and dynamically read that mapping, so the mapping's